-The Total Hip Replacement (THR) for dogs is an impressive surgical option for any dog suffering with hip dysplasia or a traumatic hip injury.
-Generally, this procedure is only performed by a board certified surgeon in a specialty veterinary hospital.
+The Total Hip Replacement (THR) for dogs is an impressive surgical option for any dog suffering from hip dysplasia or a traumatic hip injury.
+Generally, this procedure is only performed by a board-certified surgeon in a specialty veterinary hospital.
 Your average general practitioner does not perform this procedure.

 A total hip replacement is a surgical procedure that involves the replacement of the diseased cartilage and bone of the hip joint.
 These are then replaced with a prosthesis or “artificial joint”.

 Depending on the surgeon, they may or may not then choose to use bone cement to secure it into place.
 The efficacy of using bone cement versus not using it has not yet been proven.

-Dogs that have a total hip replacement can live a pain-free life that allows them to function with near normal range of motion, which is an extraordinary gift to them.
+Dogs that have a total hip replacement can live a pain-free life that allows them to function with a near-normal range of motion, which is an extraordinary gift to them.
 RETURN TO TOP

 Since this is an advanced surgical procedure generally speaking a Total Hip Replacement is one of the more expensive surgeries performed in veterinary medicine.
-That said, the long term benefits far outweigh the cost, the vast majority of times and it is well worth a exploring it as an option for your dog.
+That said, the long-term benefits far outweigh the cost, the vast majority of times and it is well worth exploring it as an option for your dog.

 As expected the costs can vary depending on the area where you live, and the specific surgeon.
 Typically a THR can roughly cost anywhere between $5,000-$6,500.